Crypto Taxes in Japan

 There may be more changes to Japanese cryptocurrency taxes on the horizon The Japanese government has a generally accepting climate for cryptocurrencies.
 Exchanges are legal and regulated, and crypto is soon to have its own definition as "cryptographic assets."

 While Japan's tax authorities have reason to crack down on tax evasion, there would be less incentive to under-report if tax brackets were lower.
 A tax reform placing crypto taxation rates more in line with other income and capital gains rates will likely prompt better tax compliance.

 Japan's national tax agency (NTA) has begun to investigate under-reported cryptocurrency trading gains.
-According to The Asahi Shimbun, roughly 50 individuals and 30 companies in Japan were found to have failed to properly declare crypto income from the past few years.
+Coindesk reports that, according to the Asahi Shimbun, in 2019 roughly 50 individuals and 30 companies in Japan were found to have failed to properly declare crypto income from the past few years.
 Investigators focused particularly on entities who seemed to have earned large amounts of money with crypto, concluding that many had made efforts to conceal their gains.

 One method used by two companies was to transfer millions of yen of virtual currencies, billed as "consulting fees," only to then return most of the cryptocurrency to the sender.
 The fees could then be written off, reducing the income tax amount.

 These findings came from an investigation into cryptocurrency exchange transaction data requested by investigators at the Tokyo Regional Taxation Bureau.
 Other countries have been requesting client crypto transaction data from exchanges as well, including the United States where, as an example, Coinbase has sent user data to the IRS.
 Spain, Australia, and Denmark are a few more examples of countries where tax authorities have requested data from cryptocurrency exchanges.